TheoLekan/SpringWithTheo/Week 4-validation/spring-web-basics-with-validation/README.md

 ## 🚀 Next Steps

-- Build and run the API
+- Add even more advanced validations (e.g., cross-field)
-- Test endpoints with Postman or curl
+- Experiment with custom exception classes
-- Experiment by adding new endpoints or custom error handling
+- Add tests for negative scenarios and error handling

+---

+## 🧠 Key Takeaway

+> *“A great API is not just about happy paths — it’s about failing gracefully.”*

 ---